hepplerj/cv/web-cv.md

 # Teaching

+**NEH Institute for Advanced Topics in the Digital Humanities**

+- Digital Methods for Military History (June 2021), George Mason University

 **Digital Humanities Summer Institute**

--   R, Interactive Graphics, and Data Visualization for the Humanities, with Lincoln Mullen (June 2016)
+- R, Interactive Graphics, and Data Visualization for the Humanities, with Lincoln Mullen (June 2016), University of Victoria.

 **University of Nebraska at Omaha (2017-2021)**